cmaruan/myrecipes/README.md

     python manage.py loaddata recipes/fixtures/units.json
     ```
     Please note that if you are on Windows, you will need to update the path!
+    To add other units, you must use the Django Admin.

     And start the development server